RotimiBabalola/LinearRegression/README.md

  * Logistic Regression (Using Gradient ascent)
  * K-Nearest Neighbours

-Implementations of these alogorithms using Python and R will be added to this repository soon.
+Implementations of these algorithms using Python and R will also be added to this repository soon.